43 Geography Trivia Questions [With Answers]

 40. What is the most remote inhabited island on Earth?
 (Medium)

-Answer: Tristan da Cunha, a British Overseas Territory in the South Atlantic, roughly 2,816 km (1,750 mi) from the nearest continent (South Africa).
+Answer: Tristan da Cunha, a British Overseas Territory in the South Atlantic, roughly 2,790 km (1,730 mi) from Cape Town.

-Why it trips people: Easter Island wears the “remote island” reputation, but it’s about 3,510 km from Chile by air with regular flights.
-Tristan da Cunha has no airport.
-No runway.
-No helicopter pad.
-The only way in to its ~250 residents is a seven-day boat trip from Cape Town, and that boat runs just a handful of times a year.
+Why it trips people: Easter Island wears the “remote island” reputation, but it has an airport with regular flights from Chile.
+Tristan da Cunha has no airport, no runway, and no helicopter pad.
+The only way in to its two hundred-odd residents is a six-day voyage from Cape Town, and that boat runs only a handful of times a year.

 41. What is the largest island in the world?
 (Hard)